edgardomortiz/Captus/docs/content/assembly/extract/options.md

 This argument is optional, the default is **5000**.
 ___
 ### **`--cl_max_copies`**
-Maximum average number of sequences per sample in a cluster.
-Helpful for excluding excessively paralogous loci.
+Maximum median number of sequences (overlapping or not) per sample in a cluster.
+This parameter can be used to exclude loci that are extremely paralogous.

-This argument is optional, the default is **3**.
+This argument is optional, the default is **1.5**.
 ___
 ### **`--cl_tmp_dir`**
 Path where to create the temporary directory for `MMseqs2`.
 Clustering can become slow when done on external drives, set this location to an internal drive.